Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Image Credit: Africa Studio, Shutterstock

-Another reason your pup might race around the house is to explore the environment.
-Dogs are curious creatures who love investigating new sights and smells.
+Another reason your pup may be active or running around the house is their natural curiosity and desire to explore.
+While typical zoomies are usually caused by bursts of energy or excitement, dogs also enjoy investigating their environment at their own pace.
 This could be anything from checking out a newly opened door to sniffing around for a forgotten treat.
 Additionally, if your pup is home alone while you’re at work, they might explore every nook and cranny of the house.

 Tips for Giving Your Dog More Exploration